Pisces (band): History

 Not much else is known about Bruner, who was disillusioned with the music industry, although most reports state she was on the run following a check fraud scheme.
 Even though much of their equipment was damaged by the fire, DiVenti preserved the band's master tapes in a storage locker.
 On June 2, 2009, the Numero Group released the material on the eponymous studio album A Lovely Sight.
 It was generally met with positive reception, with music critics often highlighting Bruner's melancholy vocal delivery.
 In his evaluation of the album, critic Douglas Wolk applauded Pisces for "mightily impressive studio technique for a couple of guys who were basically doing everything on their own.
 Every song here has a distinctive and freaky sonic identity that makes a lot out of their limited resources".
 Rob Hatch-Miller of Dusted magazine wrote there was "something truly special in the musical chemistry" of the band.
 He also stated "The Bruner tracks are without a doubt the deepest and most memorable moments" on A Lovely Sight.

 In 2010, the Numero Group released the EP Songs for a Friend, which features Bruner's collaborative work with Klein.
 Drastically stripped-down in comparison to the psychedelic arrangements on A Lovely Sight, the EP focuses on Bruner's somber covers of popular songs and her one original composition, "Songs Linda Wrote Herself".
-Numero group distributed more of Pisces recordings between 1967 and 1969 on Somewhere in Your Mind, in 2016.
+Numero Group distributed more of Pisces recordings between 1967 and 1969 as Somewhere in Your Mind, in 2016.